Inverse problem on conservation laws: Inverse problems for infinite dimensional spaces of zeroth-order characteristics

-We discuss the inverse problem on conservation laws for the case of a single partial differential equation of a single unknown function, i.e. $m=l=1$ and $n>1$, that possesses a space of characteristics parameterized by arbitrary smooth functions of one or several arguments that themselves are functions of independent and dependent variables.
+We discuss the inverse problem on conservation laws for the case of a single partial differential equation of a single unknown function, i.e., $m=l=1$ and $n>1$, that possesses a space of conservation-law characteristics parameterized by arbitrary smooth functions of one or several arguments that themselves are functions of independent and dependent variables.
+Recall that such characteristics are typical for hydrodynamics models, see, e.g., Section~\ref{sec:ConservativeParameterizationVorticityEquation} below.
 Thus, in this section we consider a differential equation $\mathcal L\colon L[u]=0$ for the unknown function $u=u(x)$ of the variables $x=(x_1,\dots,x_n)$.